armandvanhelsync/very-simple-contact-form/readme.txt

 == OTHER NOTES ==
-This plugin is translation-ready (Dutch, German, Spanish, Catalan, Brazilian Portuguese, French, Croatian and Hungarian translation included).
-More translations are very welcome!
-Please send them to: info@guidovanderleest.nl
+This plugin is translation-ready (Dutch, German, French, Danish, Spanish, Catalan, Brazilian Portuguese, Croatian and Hungarian Hungarian translation included).
+Please contact me via my website.
 You can translate this into your own language using for example plugin Codestyling Localization: http://wordpress.org/plugins/codestyling-localization/